joshnuss/ecto_preloader/README.md

 # Ecto.Preloader

-Preload your associations efficiently by with joins.
+Preload your associations efficiently with joins.

 You can do this with Ecto alone, it just requires more code.
 This package makes it a one liner.